You can scroll down to read this article online, or use the PDF viewer below.

 Ultimately, living “in the closet” is not healthy long term.
 Most of the people who transition away from a transgender identity, eventually transition back to a transgender identity, when it is safe to do so.

 Even if it is just a phase, that’s OK.
 You can still support them.

 Why is my child transgender?

 Forget everything you have seen in films.
 Gender is not caused by teasing, trauma, recreational activities, or friends.
 Being transgender is a natural variance.
 Many cultures all over the world recognise 3, 6, or more genders.
-Natural variance is integral to life on earth, trans people have always existed, and can live full, rich, happy lives, especially with a supportive family.
+Natural variance is integral to life on earth, and trans people have always existed.
+They can live full, rich, happy lives, especially with a supportive family.

 Your child is still going to be the same person they’ve always been, but probably a lot happier with the right support.

 What steps will my child take next?